open-cloud/open-cloud.github.io.old/0_overview.md

 the Deployment, and specifying what Sites may acquire resources from the Deployment.
 By default, all Users affiliated with a Deployment have read-only access to to the Deployment's objects.

-####Scope of Roles

-The binding of a User to a Role is always in the context of a specific Object.
-Thus, we think of the three-tuple *(User, Role, Object)* as defining the operations a given user can perform.
-However, since Role = (Object Type, Privilege), and the data model supports many more Object Types than is accounted for in the set of defined roles, we must place every Object in the scope of one of the specified Objects.
-For example, Sliver and Network objects are in the scope of some Slice, and so on.

-In practice, then, the XOS data model defines four specific scopes for binding Users to Objects:

-* **Root Privileges:** A binding of a User to a Role in the context of all objects.

-* **Site Privileges:** A binding of a User to a Role in the context of a particular Site Object, which implies the Role applies to all Objects of type Node, Slice, Invoice, and User that are children of that particular Site.

-* **Slice Privileges:** The binding of a User to a Role in the context of a particular Slice Object, which implies the Role applies to all Objects of type Sliver, Usage and Network that are children of that particular Slice.

-* **Deployment Privileges:** The binding of a User to a Role in the context of a particular Deployment Object, which implies the Role applies to all Objects of type Image, NetworkTemplate, and Flavors that are children of that particular Deployment.

 Note that while the data model permits many different bindings between objects, all of the above scoping rules refer to a parent/child